WishKnish/KnishIO-Technical-Whitepaper/README.md

 - **3D Mesh (in development):** The ability to measure and manipulate token "amounts" using mutable 3D Meshes is conveyed by the "mesh" fungibility mode.
 Mesh tokens record 3D mesh coordinates in the form of metadata, and an integrated geometry engine helps prevent collisions and ensure that tokens are split and transmitted fairly.
 This type of token is appropriate for land rights and other geological use-cases.

-## Replenishability
+## Supply

-Whether or not a token supply can be replenished after its initial minting is determined by the `replenishable` property.
+Whether or not a token supply can be replenished after its initial minting is determined by the `supply` property.

-There are also two replenishment modes supported:
+There are also two supply replenishment modes supported:

 1. **Replenishable** tokens can be re-issued as needed after creation, and there is no limit on the maximum supply amount.